 I had begun my adventure with Photography at the age of 20, in 1976, in France.
-At that time I practiced Street Photography during the day, I worked as a taxi driver during the night and as an assistant to an Advertisement Photographer during the week-ends.
+At that time I was practicing Street Photography during the day, working as a taxi driver during the night and as an assistant to an Advertisement Photographer during the week-ends.
 All that, in order to make a living in Paris.

 Philosophy for me is what reveals the meaning of life.
 Art is the way I have chosen to approach this meaning.
 The camera is the medium I use to capture the hidden beauty present in life, all around us, and my photographs allow me to make this invisible beauty visible and to offer it for all to see.

 This specific combination of Philosophy and Photography is also emphazised in the blog I maintain, called the “PhotoSophy” blog, as well as in the album-book also called PhotoSophy and in an exhibition with the same name, which presents twenty one prints and which is currently exhibited worldwide.

 All those “PhotoSophy products” – the blog, the book and the exhibition – are, like this website, presented in four languages: English, Hebrew, French and Spanish.

 As a Street Photographer, I use the technical aspect of the camera as an instrument for expressing my philosophical vision and way of life.
 Thus I use minimal equipment: a single lens (28 mm) full frame camera.
 No flash, no tripod and no artificial effects…. just a transparent UV filter to protect the lens.
 I always shoot in “Manual” mode, which leaves the technical decision to the photographer, and not to the software.